NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-bring.md

      _(Example: Public survey results on hurricane evacuation, NWS warning polygons, FEMA disaster claims, social media sentiment during severe weather events.)_

 2. **Metadata**
    - How well documented is your data?
-Are there ways you could **improve or enrich your metadata** to make integration easier for others?
+Are there ways you could **improve or enrich your metadata** to make your data more findable, accessible, interoperable, and reusable ([FAIR](https://www.go-fair.org/fair-principles/) principles)?

 3. **Integration Challenges or Opportunities**
    - Where do you see the most potential for combining your data with other datasets?